Zappexx/DevOpsCourse/readme1st.txt

 4. Create new Virtual Machine: Machine -> CReate -> (Set Vm name, Folder, Type OS, Version OS) -> Next -> (Set RAM volume) -> Next -> (Set disk type and disk volume) -> Create
 5. Launch created VM
 FOR UBUNTU:
-1.Choose instalation language
+1.Choose installation language
 2.Set Keyboard Layout
-3.Set Type of Instalation "Normal Instalation" and press NEXT 4.Click the desktop shortcut ìInstall Ubuntuî to bring up the Ubuntu installation wizard.
+3.Set Type of Installation "Normal Installation" and press NEXT 4.Click the desktop shortcut ‚ÄúInstall Ubuntu‚Äù to bring up the Ubuntu installation wizard.
 Follow the wizard until it asks you to choose where to install Ubuntu.
 Select created space.
-6.When everythingís done, click Install Now and confirm to format the partitions (Pay attention on which partitions to be formatted).
+6.When everything‚Äôs done, click Install Now and confirm to format the partitions (Pay attention on which partitions to be formatted).
 7.Set user-name and password
 8.Click continue and finish the wizard.

+!ADVICE!
+Before making next steps - create a clone of fresh installed OS in VB.
+1. Choose your installed OS
+2. Click Ctrl+O
+3. Name your clone
+4. Set "Full Clone"

 Update Ubuntu to last version
 1. Use this commands